cnbeining/autotimecode/README.md

 1. Get a rough version of timecode from video: covered in this project, `/vad/` endpoint
 2. Transcribe the video (with help of STT).
 Roughly edit the SRT to include any time range that may be missing from the 1st step: Model building is **NOT** the target of this project - check `/stt/` endpoint for voice recognition helper.
 3. From transcribed SRT, generate SRT with accurate timecode: `/fa/` endpoint.
-4. Continue on translation (maybe with help of Machine Translation): may expose endpoints calling 3rd party services.
+4. Continue on translation (maybe with help of Machine Translation): check `/nmt/` endpoint.

 ## Background

-This project is solving 3 problems:
+This project is solving 4 problems:

 1. Given video, generate timecode on when human speech exists;
 2. Given video and timecode, transcribe the video automatically;
-3. Given rough timecode, generate accurate timecode aligned with video.
+3. Given rough timecode, generate accurate timecode aligned with video;
+4. Given transcription, generate translation.

 ## FAQ